Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	sudo apt-get install libgtk-3-dev
 	```

+2. Create a `Projects` directory in your home directory at `~/Projects` for the Moddable SDK repository.

+	> Note: The Moddable SDK repository can be downloaded to any directory.
+These setup instructions assume the Moddable SDK is downloaded to the `~/Projects` directory.

-2. Download the [Moddable repository](https://github.com/Moddable-OpenSource/moddable), or use the `git` command line tool as follows:
+3. Download the [Moddable repository](https://github.com/Moddable-OpenSource/moddable), or use the `git` command line tool as follows:

 	```
+	cd ~/Projects
 	git clone https://github.com/Moddable-OpenSource/moddable
 	```

-3. Setup the `MODDABLE` environment variable in your `~/.bashrc` file to point at your local Moddable SDK repository directory:
+4. Setup the `MODDABLE` environment variable in your `~/.bashrc` file to point at your local Moddable SDK repository directory:

 	```
 	MODDABLE=~/Projects/moddable
 	export MODDABLE
 	```

-4. Build the Moddable command line tools, simulator, and debugger from the command line:
+5. Build the Moddable command line tools, simulator, and debugger from the command line:

 	```
 	cd $MODDABLE/build/makefiles/lin
 	make
 	```

-5. Update the `PATH` environment variable in your `~/.bashrc` to include the tools directory:
+6. Update the `PATH` environment variable in your `~/.bashrc` to include the tools directory:

 	```
 	export PATH=$PATH:$MODDABLE/build/bin/lin/release
 	```

-6. Install the Screen Test desktop simulator and xsbug debugger applications:
+7. Install the Screen Test desktop simulator and xsbug debugger applications:

 	```
 	cd $MODDABLE/build/makefiles/lin